 A digital transport company in Lagos is seeking to provide solutions to these problems faced by both travelers and the transport companies.
 In 2018, a group of young Nigerians with several years of experience in the European aviation space (Airbus and Lufthansa) launched the first digital end-to-end service solution for the road transportation sector in Nigeria.
 This project they called “Travel 4.0” as they’ve largely drawn inspiration from the on-going European digitalization drive under the name “Industrie 4.0”.

 Travel 4.0, or T40 as it is commonly called, has two product offerings for the Nigerian road transportation sector which include a global distribution system (GDS-based) online ticketing solution and an on-board entertainment system (OBES).
-T40’s GDS is a ticket booking and payment platform that allows travelers to search for trips and to compare fare prices from different transport companies, as well as to make cashless payments in advance of a trip.
+T40’s GDS is a bus ticketing platform that allows travelers to search for trips and to compare fare prices from different transport companies, as well as to make cashless payments in advance of a trip.

 The GDS offers rate comparisons, ticket reservations and payments, as well as access to trip schedules and inventories.
 Through the platform, private and public transport companies can have their ride information online and in one place when they add them to T40’s distribution network.
 Through the GDS, T40 looks to provide online travel agents (OTAs) with inventory access via their available APIs, thereby simplifying the set up and management of an OTA for bus tickets.